RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

       - utter_greet

-You can see the full details in :ref:`stories-data-format`
+You can see the full details in :ref:`stories`

 Lines that start with ``-`` are actions taken by the assistant.
 In this case, all of our actions are messages sent back to the user,